terzicluka/iOS-App-Modularization/README.md

 - MonolithicCocoapods (Includes the complete monolithic project with cocoapods as a dependency manager)
 - MonolithicSPM (Includes the complete monolithic project with SPM as a dependency manager)

-This is an opec source repository intended for learning iOS app modularization.
+This is an open-source project intended for learning iOS app modularization.
 Feel free to contribute :)!